-The sequential processes in the system can all be r_8 , gamled as cyclic processes in which a certain neutral $p{0,kr}$ can be marked, the so called 'homing position," in which all processes are when the system is at rest.
+The sequential processes in the system can all be regarded as cyclic crocesses in which a certain neutral parts can be marked, the so called 'homing position," in which all processes are when the system is at rest.

-When a cyclic process leaves its homing position '% accepts a tase'; when the task has been performed and not earlier, the process returns to its homing position.
-Each cyclic process has a specific task processing power (e.g. the execution of a user program or unbuffering a portion of printer output, etc.).
+When a cyclic process leaves its homing position '51. accepts a tase"; when the task has been performed and not earlier, the process returns to its homing positive Each cyclic process has a specific task processing power (e.g. the execution of a user program or unbuffering a portion of printer output, etc.).

-The harmonious cooperation is mainly proved in roughly three stages.
+The harmonious cooperation is mainly proved in roughly. three stages.

-(I) It is proved that although a process performing a task may in so doing generate a finite number of tasks for other processes, a single initial task cannot give rise to an infinite number of task generations.
-The proof is simple as processes can only generate tasks for processes at lower levels of the hierarchy so that circularity is excluded.
-(If a process needing a segment from the drum has generated a task for the segment controller, special premations have been taken to ensure that the segment asked for remains in corr at least until the requesting process has effectively accessed the segment concerned.
-Without this precaution finite tasks could be forced to generate an infinite number of tasks for the segment controller, and the system could get stuck in an unproductive page flutter.)
+(1) It is proved that although a process performing a task may in so doing generate a finite number of tasks for other processes, a single initial task cannot give rise to apinfinite number of task generations.
+The proof is simple as processes can only generate tasks for processes at lower levels of the hierarchy so that eirenlarity is excluded.
+(If a process needing a segment from the drum has generated a task for the segment controller, special precoutions have been taken to ensure that the segment asked for remains in core of least until the requesting process has effectively accessed the segment concerned.
+Without this precaution finite tasks could be forced to generate an infinite number of tasks for the segment controller, and the evitern oould get stuck in an unproductive page flutter.)

-(2) It is proved that it is impossible that all processes have returned to their homing position while somewhate in the system there is still pending a generated but unaccepted task.
+(2) It is proved that it is impossible that all processes have returned to their homing position while somewhere in the system there is still pending a generated but unstcepted task.
 (This is proved via instability of the situation just described.)

-(3) It is proved that after the semptance of an initial task all processes eventually will be (again) in their homing position.
-Each process blocked in the course of task essection relies on the other processes for removal of the harrier.
-Essentially, the proof in question is a demonstration of the absence of "circular waits"; process P waiting for process Q waiting for process R waiting for process P. (Our usual term for the circular wait is "the Deadly Embrace.")
-In a more general society than our system this proof turned out to be a proof by induction (on the level of hierarchy, starting at the lowest level), as A. N. Habermann has shown in his doctoral thesis.
+(3) It is proved that after the acceptance of an initial task all processes eventually will be (again) in their homing position.
+Each process blocked in the course of task execution relies on the other processes for removal of the harrier.
+Essentially, the proof in question is a demonstration of the absence of "circular waits"; process Pwaiting for process Q waiting for process R waiting for process P. (Our usual term for the circular wait is "the Deadly Embrace.")
+In a more general society than our system this proof turned out to be a proof by induction. (or, the level of hierarchy, starting at the lowest level), 85 A. N. Hadermann has shown in his doctoral thesis.